isabella232/dynamic-media-classic.en-1/help/creating-enabling-image-presets.md

 role: Admin,User
 exl-id: 94c6c388-226b-4172-a6c7-a8dcf9c0f0cf
 ---
-# Creating and enabling Image Presets{#creating-and-enabling-image-presets}
+# Create and enable Image Presets{#creating-and-enabling-image-presets}

 When users export image assets using Media Portal, they can choose an Image Preset in the Export Selected Assets dialog box.
 An Image Preset is a collection of pre-defined settings that change the size, image quality, format, resolution, and other aspects of an image’s appearance when it is exported.